Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 * A table within the account, which contains a set of entities
 * An entity within a table, as a dictionary

-The Azure Data Tables client library for Go allows you to interact with each of these components through the use of a dedicated client object.
+The Azure Tables client library for Go allows you to interact with each of these components through the use of a dedicated client object.

 ### Clients